mempler/mempler/README.md

 Hey, I'm Robin, also known as Mempler.
 I'm a 21-year-old developer from Germany proficient in various programming languages.

-I'm currently seeking job opportunities, so feel free to reach out to me via email!
+I'm currently seeking job opportunities, so feel free to reach out to me via email at [job@mempler.de](mailto:contact@mempler.de)!

 ## Languages, IDEs, and Tools